lambdaclass/concrete/ROADMAP.md

       - lemma names are `<entry>` -based and not collision-proof;
       - "exactly one lemma per entry" and "identical inputs produce byte-identical modules and roots" are not asserted;
-      - builtins/intrinsics/externs/specializations are representable but no
+      - builtins/intrinsics/externs/specializations are representable, and the
-        generated table exercises them;
-      - no mutations yet for deleting an entry, swapping an ID/body, duplicating an ID/key, or emitting an incorrect lemma;
+        TYPE is now gated against conflating them (all four namespaces render distinctly for one `declName`; a builtin `len` and a user `len` are different identities; `specialize` cannot disagree with its base about namespace or defining module; a user and a builtin entry sharing a `declName` coexist when their operational keys differ, and are refused in non-canonical order).
+But NO GENERATED TABLE exercises them, and none can
+        yet: nothing in the compiler mints `ofBuiltin`/`ofIntrinsic`/`ofExtern`/ `specialize`, because extraction covers user functions only and callees are still selected by string.
+Entries for non-user callables arrive with callee identity, which is step 6/7.
+A TRIPWIRE leg asserts the absence of any producer, so it fails the moment one appears and this coverage stops being owed silently;
+      - mutations now cover deleting an entry (46), duplicating an ID (38) or a key (41), emitting an incorrect lemma (45), unbinding bodies from the root (43), accepting an incomplete identity (44) and a body digest that does not depend on the body (47).
+Still missing: SWAPPING an ID between two entries, which duplicate-detection does not catch because both identities remain present and distinct;
-      - generator coverage tests today's TWO emission surfaces by name, so a third would silently join without a matrix entry — the same omission this slice already made once.
+      - ~~generator coverage tests today's TWO emission surfaces by name~~
+        FIXED: the number of `renderCallableId` references is pinned, so a third emission surface fails the gate until its author extends the coverage to it.
+Both surfaces are additionally driven over the committed same-name and many-instantiations fixtures, with determinism, path-independence and
+        one-lemma-per-entry asserted, and positive controls so the "exactly one error" legs cannot pass vacuously.

       And a limit worth stating plainly: `example : fns.isEvidenceBearing := by decide` proves INTERNAL CONSISTENCY, not source correspondence.
 A generator